rivasjm/imx6q-sl-tools/buildroot/README.md

-# imx6q-sl-tools
+# How to build sdcard image

-My tools and tips to use an imx6q sabrelite board
+TODO